Gabriel Dadi had always wondered what it would be like to be on the court during a University of Kentucky men’s basketball game at Rupp Arena.

 On January 30, 2018, he got to find out.

-Enveloped by a sea of blue during a time-out in the midst of UK’s home game against Vanderbilt, the civil engineering assistant professor and five other faculty members were honored at half-court as 2018 UK Alumni Association “Great Teachers.”
+Enveloped by a sea of blue during a time-out in the midst of UK’s home game against Vanderbilt, the civil engineering associate professor and five other faculty members were honored at half-court as 2018 UK Alumni Association “Great Teachers.”
 The student-nominated award is the longest-running University of Kentucky award that recognizes teaching.

 According to Department of Civil Engineering chair Reg Souleyrette, civil engineering faculty have been honored more times than any other department in the UK College of Engineering, celebrating 12 winners since the distinction was first given in 1961.
 So the department’s most recent awardee is in good, and rare, company.

 “Gabe Dadi is a perfect example of how you can be a great researcher and a great teacher while maintaining an excellent attitude and maintaining a healthy work-life balance,” Souleyrette affirms.

 “This is one of the—if not the—greatest honors of my career,” says Dadi.
 “The evening of the acknowledgement, a lot of my colleagues and family were there.
 It was special to share that with people who have helped me get to this point.

 In his nomination letter, civil engineering graduate student Zamaan Al-shabbani, wrote that Dadi, “…teaches his classes in a way that makes students interested in the material and in attending class.
 He always encourages students to ask questions, and he elaborates answering the question to cover all aspects of the question in detail.”